Our Team

 Jackie Batrus

 Jackie’s days at WILD began as an intern back in 2012, and she hasn’t been able to stay away for long.
-After finishing her undergraduate degree in Communications and Environmental Studies from Boston College in 2017, Jackie came back to work for WILD full-time as the Nature Needs Half Community Architect.
-Since then, she has gained experience in marketing and content curation, allowing her to step into the role of Content Manager.
+After finishing her undergraduate degree in Communications and Environmental Studies from Boston College, Jackie came back to work for WILD first as the Nature Needs Half Community Architect, then as Content Manager, and now as the Voices of Wilderness podcast host while she finishes her Master of Science in Marketing at the University of Denver.
 Jackie is passionate about compelling and convincing storytelling as a means of opening people’s eyes to the environmental crisis our planet is facing.

 Outside of the office, she loves trying her hand at new homemade recipes and enjoying the sunny, beautiful nature that Colorado has to offer.
 She may be landlocked, but don’t let that fool you.
 Jackie is a mermaid at heart and has a passion for diving and marine wilderness.
 Don’t get her started on her love for sharks, or do, but know that you’ll be in for quite a lengthy conversation.